junkeun-yi/285-project/README.md

 2. `python -m atari_-_py.import_roms <path to roms>`
 3. `ale-import-roms --import-from-pkg atari_py.atari_roms`

+# How to train a teacher.
+Run the below code with arguments that represent training timesteps \
+`python ppofreeway.py {your number of timesteps}` \
+This will generate a teacher checkpoint in `cs285/teachers/`.

+# How to run the code
+Run the following snippet: \
+`python cs285/scripts/run_distillation.py {args}` \

+arguments include:
+- `--teacher_chkpt`: path to teacher checkpoint
+- `--teamperature`: softmax temperature for KL divergence.

 # Current Codebase TODOs:
 - [x] agents/distillation_agent.py
     - [x] load teacher policy model and pass it into distillation agent.